 Always highly independent, and a staunch advocate of women's rights, Ms. Sergio began her professional career at the young age of seventeen as associate editor of "Italian Mail," a literary weekly published in English in Florence primarily by and for the English-American community in Italy.
 Contributors to the magazine included such notables as Walter Savage Landor, D.H.
 Lawrence, Norman Douglas, and Wyckham Steed.
-Initially unhampered by the government, the magazine was used later as a propaganda sheet by Mussolini.
+Initially unhampered by the government, the magazine was used later for propaganda by Mussolini.
 Ms. Sergio resigned in 1928, having advanced to editorship.
 From 1928 to 1930, she worked as a freelance writer and translator in English, French and Italian.

 In 1930, Ms. Sergio became general secretary and bibliographer for the Association of Mediterranean Studies.
 The organization was formed in 1929, under the patronage of the Department of Fine Arts of the Italian Government, to include the directors of the Foreign Academies of Rome and eminent foreign scholars in a cooperative project to excavate antiquities.
 Here Ms. Sergio met such notables in the field of archaeology as Eugenie Sellers Strong whom she assisted.
 During this period, Ms. Sergio first met Mussolini who came to visit the site of a particularly rich excavation of silver artifacts.

 On March, 10, 1937, Mussolini signed an order for her dismissal.
 In the five years of her broadcasting service, Ms. Sergio had grown increasingly critical of the government and the dispatches she was required to air.
 She began to tamper with certain official bulletins.
-Her anti-Fascists friendships with newsmen and intellectuals drew the attention of the authorities.
-Eventually, an accumulation of tapped telephone conversations and other indiscreet actions - especially Ms. Sergio's express views regarding the Ethiopian crisis - formed the evidence necessary to oust her as an unreliable citizen of Fascist Italy.
+Her anti-Fascist friendships with newsmen and intellectuals drew the attention of the authorities.
+Eventually, an accumulation of wire-tapped telephone conversations and other indiscreet actions - especially Ms. Sergio's express views regarding the Ethiopian crisis - formed the evidence necessary to oust her as an unreliable citizen of Fascist Italy.
 It was at the advice and with the assistance of Marconi that Ms. Sergio left Italy.
 A few days after her departure, a warrant was issued for her arrest.

 Ms. Sergio arrived in New York in July 1937.
 Her English and French broadcasts and several appearances on "The Magic Key" program of WJZ radio, had made her well-known to American radio men.
 David Sarnoff, president of the Radio Corporation of America, invited her to serve as guest commentator for NBC.
-From 1937 to 1939, Ms. Sergio hosted the NBC programs, "Let's Talk it Over" and "Tales of Graet Rivers."
+From 1937 to 1939, Ms. Sergio hosted the NBC programs, "Let's Talk it Over" and "Tales of Great Rivers."
 She acted as commentator on opera and music.
-From 1940 to 1947, Ms. Sergio was news commentator for WQXR radio (New York City) where she also hosted the popular program, "Column of Air."
-She was also news commentator at this time for ABC radio from 1942 to 1947.
+From 1940 to 1947, Ms. Sergio was news commentator for WQXR radio (New York City), where she hosted the popular program, "Column of Air."
+She was also a news commentator for ABC radio from 1942 to 1947.
 With the advent of television, she hosted programs in the early 1960s: "Frontiers of Faith" for NBC-TV; "New Nations of Africa" for ABC-TV.
 Ms. Sergio never abandoned radio, however, and continued to host a popular program entitled, "Prayers through the Ages," on WMAL radio (Washington, D.C.), from 1962 until a few years before her death.

 At a party on her first day at NBC radio, Ms. Sergio met Ann Batchelder, food columnist and associate editor for the "Ladies Home Journal."
 Ms. Batchelder later adopted Lisa Sergio as her daughter and helped her to secure U.S. citizenship, which she received in late 1944.
 The saga of obtaining her citizenship is detailed in Ms. Sergio's papers here.
-Included is the painful experience with the American Legion during the McCarthy years when Ms. Sergio's name was included on the Legion's blacklist of notable U.S. citizens whose patriotism was deemed questionable in the rising tide of Communism - Ms. Sergio's name was cleared in 1950.
+Included is the painful experience with the American Legion during the McCarthy years when Ms. Sergio's name was included on the Legion's blacklist of notable U.S. citizens whose patriotism was deemed questionable in the rising tide of Communism.
+Ms. Sergio's name was cleared in 1950.
 For many years Ms. Sergio divided her time between her work in New York and Woodstock, Vermont, where Ms. Batchelder was a long-time resident.
 Ann Batchelder died at the age of 73 in Woodstock, June 1955.

 For her years of dedication to the human cause and achievements in broadcasting and publication, Ms. Sergio received many accolades both in the U.S. and internationally.
-To name a few among the many, Ms. Sergio received honorary degrees from Keuka College, 1963; from St. Mary's College of the University of Notre Dame, 1966; and from Vaparaiso University, 1970.
-She was named chevalier of the French Legion of Honor in 1947; cavaliere of the Order of the Star of Italian Solidarity, 1975; and presented with the Medal of Independence (or Order of Al-Istiqlal) of the 1st Degree by King Hussein of Jordan, 1976.
+To name a few among the many, Ms. Sergio received honorary degrees from Keuka College, 1963; from St. Mary's College of the University of Notre Dame, 1966; and from Valparaiso University, 1970.
+She was named chevalier of the French Legion of Honor, 1947; cavaliere of the Order of the Star of Italian Solidarity, 1975; and presented with the Medal of Independence (or Order of Al-Istiqlal) of the 1st Degree by King Hussein of Jordan, 1976.